-As required by the Long Beach Municipal Code, the project would consist of 41 parking spaces, which include 36 residential parking spaces and 5 guest parking spaces.
+As required by the Long Beach Municipal Code, the proposed project would provide 86 on-grade parking spaces.
+Of the 86 required parking stalls, 76 are proposed as garage spaces (42 of which are proposed in tandem configuration) and 10 spaces would be designated as guest parking stalls.
 However, potential impacts associated with parking availability is not an environmental issue and alternative strategies for parking is not a required analysis under CEQA.
 Therefore, this comment does not pertain to the adequacy of the Draft IS-MND.